Mariam Vattalil: Childhood and education

-Mariam Vattalil was born in Kerala on 29 January 1954 as the second of seven children to Paily and Eliswa Vattalil.
-Her baptism was celebrated at the Church of Saint Thomas on the following 5 February with her name being chosen in honor of the Mother of God.
+Mariam Vattalil was born in Kerala, India, on 29 January 1954 as the second of seven children to Paily and Eliswa Vattalil.
+Her baptism was celebrated at the Church of Saint Thomas on the following 5 February, with her name being chosen in honour of the Mother of God.
 Her siblings were: Stephen, Annie, Varghese, Thressiamma, Celine (later became a Franciscan clarist as "Selmy Paul") and Lusy.

-Vattalil made both her First Communion and Confirmation on 30 April 1966 and often frequented catechism lessons.
-She studied at a government-run primary school before she commenced her high school studies.
-But her greater call was to serve God and this was something that she shared with her cousin Cicily who desired the very same thing.
+Vattalil received both her First Communion and Confirmation on 30 April 1966 and often frequented catechism lessons.
+She studied at a government-run primary school.

 Religious life

-Vattalil joined the Franciscan Clarist Congregation at Kidangoor following the completion of her secondary schooling and assumed the religious name of "Rani Maria" upon joining and entering their novitiate.
-Her cousin Cicily would become "Soni Maria".
-The two set off for the convent and entered the order on 3 July 1971 for their aspirancy period which concluded on 30 October 1972.
+Vattalil joined the Franciscan Clarist Congregation in Kidangoor, Kerala, following the completion of her secondary schooling and assumed the religious name of Rani Maria upon joining and entering their novitiate.
+Her cousin Cicily would become Soni Maria.
+The two set off for the convent and entered the order on 3 July 1971 for their aspirancy period, which concluded on 30 October 1972.
 Their postulancy spanned from 1 November 1972 to 29 April 1973 and their novitiate spanned from 30 April 1973 to 20 April 1974.

-Her first profession was made on 1 May 1974 before she was sent to Saint Mary's convent in Bijnor where she arrived on 24 December 1975; she served there as a teacher from 8 September 1976 to 7 August 1978.
-Her duties continued there and she made her final profession of vows on 22 May 1980 at Angamaly in the church of Saint Hormis.
-On 21 July 1983 she was transferred to Odagady and arrived there on 25 July where she served as the coordinator of social activities.
+Her first profession was made on 1 May 1974 before she was sent to Saint Mary's Convent in Bijnor, Uttar Pradesh, where she arrived on 24 December 1975; she served there as a teacher from 8 September 1976 to 7 August 1978.
+Her duties continued there and she made her final profession of vows on 22 May 1980 at Angamaly, Kerala, in the church of Saint Hormis.
+On 21 July 1983, she was transferred to Odagady, and arrived there on 25 July; she served as the coordinator of social activities there.
 From 1 June to 31 July 1985 she spent time in silence and solitude at Aluva while later serving as the local superior from 30 May 1989 to 15 May 1992.
-It was around this time that she received a degree in sociology from the Rewa University.
+It was around this time that she received a degree in sociology from Rewa University.
 Vattalil was later transferred to Udayanagar on 15 May 1992 and arrived there on 18 May.